Skip to content

 Devcontainers

 Devcontainers standardize the development environment as a container definition checked into the repo.
-VS Code and JetBrains both support the specification natively.
+JetBrains IDEs (2025.3+) support the specification natively in-IDE; VS Code supports it through the first-party Dev Containers extension (made by Microsoft, but an add-on rather than built into the core editor).

 When to opt in